Efeitos do fumo na pele: do envelhecimento à doença

 Vídeos selecionados para Fumar e vaporizar

-"Smoking damages nearly every organ in the body," explains Dr Anjali Mahto, consultant dermatologist and British Skin Foundation spokesperson.
-"Unlike damage to your heart or lungs, the effects on skin are often outwardly visible.
-Not only is smoking related to the development of certain skin disorders, it is a major culprit in premature ageing of the skin."
+"Unlike damage to your heart or lungs, the effects on skin are often outwardly visible," she says.
+"Not only is smoking related to the development of certain skin disorders, it is a major culprit in premature ageing of the skin."

 Premature ageing

-Smoking deprives the skin of oxygen and nutrients.
+Smoking deprives your skin of oxygen and nutrients.
 While some smokers appear pale, others develop an uneven colour.
 The habit also stains the smoker's fingers and teeth, and makes them more susceptible to age spots or patches of darker skin, especially if they spend a lot of time in the sun.

 Smokers also develop earlier and deeper wrinkles in addition to a smoker's pucker, caused by using certain muscles around their mouth that non-smokers do not.

-"The link between smoking and wrinkles has been known for many years.
+Mahto says that the link between smoking and wrinkles has been known for many years.
 Smoking is an independent risk factor for developing wrinkles.
 Women seem to be more susceptible to this than their male counterparts.

 Skin cancer

-Whilst SCC is easier to treat if found early, it does have the potential to spread to other parts of the body and can potentially be life-threatening."
+"Whilst SCC is easier to treat if found early, it does have the potential to spread to other parts of the body and can potentially be life-threatening."

 Continue lendo abaixo